Dense Fog Disrupts Kolkata Airport Operations | Business

 - India

-Flight operations at Kolkata's NSCBI airport faced significant disruptions Wednesday morning, as dense fog greatly reduced visibility, according to officials.
+Flight operations at Kolkata's Netaji Subhas Chandra Bose International (NSCBI) airport were severely disrupted on Wednesday morning due to dense fog, significantly reducing visibility, according to officials.

-West Bengal Governor C V Ananda Bose's planned visit to Murshidabad's Farakka in a BSF helicopter was canceled due to these adverse conditions, Pravat Ranjan Beuria, NSCBI airport's director, confirmed.
+A total of 24 flights were affected, with 18 domestic and two international departures delayed.
+Additionally, four flights destined for Kolkata had to be diverted to other airports, exacerbating the travel chaos.

-Four flights scheduled to land in Kolkata — three domestic and one international — were diverted to alternative airports.
-Meanwhile, the departure of 18 domestic and two international flights from Kolkata experienced delays, with four incoming flights also arriving late, Beuria reported.
+The low visibility procedures (LVP) were activated at 4.38 am and lifted at 10.22 am as conditions improved.
+The procedures are crucial for maintaining safety standards during poor weather conditions, with coordination among airport operators, air traffic control, and pilots.

 (With inputs from agencies.)